Building in public: go behind the scenes of Calmer Notes in May 2022

 Current students will get complimentary access to version 2.0

 For those of you who may be curious, students who have bought the original version of the Calmer Notes course will get complimentary access to the new and improved version 2.0 (as a thank you for your early kind support in being an early adopter!).
-So you can still head over to Gumroad to purchase the current version of the course at the discounted launch pricing, knowing you'll get access to version 2.0 included once it's available.
+So when you purchase the course now, you’ll get instant access to version 2.0 included as soon as it’s available.

 Thank you to all of my lovely early adopters, newsletter subscribers, and blog readers.
 I couldn’t have launched Calmer Notes without your encouragement and enthusiasm!
 I’m delighted and grateful to have you along on this journey with me.